The Wild Blueberry in Oxford Nova Scotia

 Wild Blueberries vs Regular Blueberries

-The blueberries in Oxford, Nova Scotia are wild and not cultivated.
-Blueberries are native to North America and were a nutritional staple of the Native Indians.
+The blueberries in Oxford, Nova Scotia are wild and are not cultivated (farmed by humans).
+Blueberries are actually a berry that is native to North America and they were a nutritional staple of the Indigenous people here.

-So what is the difference between blueberries growing in the wild and blueberries that we cultivate?
-The cultivated berries are larger and juicier and that's a plus when it comes to taste BUT they are not as packed full of antioxidants as the wild blueberry.
+What is the difference between blueberries growing in the wild and blueberries that we grow?
+The cultivated berries are larger and juicier and that's a plus when it comes to taste however they are not as packed full of antioxidants as the wild blueberry.

 Oxford Frozen Foods: Provider of Wild Blueberries